ebolotin6/Twitter_Sentiment_Analysis/Program_README.md

 * Are people that talk about fitness happier than people that talk about media (tv, movies, youtube, etc.)?
 * This is an experiment in which we are comparing 2 different groups (samples).

-### Experiment workflow -
+### Example experiment -

 Consider 2 groups (example): people that talk (tweet) about fitness and people that tweet about media.
+To conduct the experiment, follow the steps below:
 1. Create (unbiased) keywords and hashtags that define these groups.
 2. Stream tweets using keywords/hashtags for both groups (Twitter Stream API)
 3. Clean the streamed tweets (via program)